If you have chronic fatigue syndrome diet should be one of the first things you look at.

-If you’re at all familiar with my work, you’ll know that I believe individuality is key when it comes to your nutrition plan.
-And if you have chronic fatigue syndrome (also known as myalgic encephalomyelitis), that adage holds true – kind of.
-The dietary needs of those with CFS need to optimize cellular energy production.
+I believe individuality is key when it comes to your nutrition plan.
+And if you have chronic fatigue syndrome (also known as myalgic encephalomyelitis and CFS), that adage holds true – kind of.
+The diets of those with CFS need to optimize cellular energy production.

 Some diets do a better job at increasing energy within your body than others.
 So while there will be differences in each diet depending on your body’s specific needs, there are some parts that will not change.
 And therefore there is a “best” diet for those with CFS.

 How does your body make energy?

-Inside of your cells are tiny organelles called mitochondria.
-Mitochondria are found inside nearly all of your body’s cells.
+Inside nearly all of your cells are tiny organelles called mitochondria.
 The mitochondria are your body’s power plants.
 You can survive without food for weeks; without water for days; but without mitochondria, you would die in seconds.

-It is thought that mitochondria used to be bacteria that through the process of evolution evolved into essential components of your cells.
+It is thought that mitochondria used to be bacteria that through evolution evolved into essential components of your cells.
 Today, they produce energy so that you and your body’s cells can survive.